Neveʻei language: Directly possessed nouns

-Unlike many other languages closely related to Neve’ei, the patterns for directly suffixed nouns are not as complicated.
-As many of the closely related languages have distinct pronominal suffixes that correspond to both singular and non-singular pronouns independent pronouns, Neve’ei is moving away from a rigid difference between how pronominal and nominal possession is demonstrated (Musgrave, 2007).
+Unlike many other languages closely related to Neveʻei, the patterns for directly suffixed nouns are not as complicated.
+As many of the closely related languages have distinct pronominal suffixes that correspond to both singular and non-singular pronouns independent pronouns, Neveʻei is moving away from a rigid difference between how pronominal and nominal possession is demonstrated (Musgrave, 2007).

 According to Musgrave's (2007) grammar findings, when found without a reference to a specific possessor, directly possessed nouns are displayed in their construct form, and the third person non-singular independent pronoun –ar and the plural postmodifier –ar are identical, their semantics must be worked out in context.
-For instance, depending on the context nat-n ar could be translated to ‘the children’, with the plural postmodifier, or ‘their children’, possession (Musgrave, 2007, p.
+For instance, depending on the context nat-n ar could be translated to 'the children', with the plural postmodifier, or 'their children', possession (Musgrave, 2007, p.
 35).